yassir28/AIChallenge/README.md

-This is part of challenge to read data and visualize it.
+This is part of challenge to read data and forecast it.